kevinfiol/kevinfiol.github.io/content/blog/modern-bundling-with-esbuild.md

  > Network: http://192.168.1.3:8000/
 ```

-If you're wondering where you generated output files are, no worries: esbuild's serve mode serves the bundled files directly from memory.
+If you're wondering where your generated output files are, no worries: esbuild's serve mode serves the bundled files directly from memory.
 They are never written to your disk unless you intentionally omit the `servedir` variable.

 ## Using the Build API